Interactive Arts and Technology

 The program has the following objectives: research into the acts of designing, making, and managing technology; inquiry into and use of research methodologies that enable interdisciplinary collaboration and the development of new technologies; and application of new technologies in society and industry, particularly in creative areas of art, design and media.

 There will be annual admission with the possibility of early or out-of-cycle admissions in special cases.

+Applicants must satisfy the University admission requirements as stated in Graduate General Regulations 1.3 in the SFU Calendar.
 The school aims to admit students with diverse backgrounds, across the broad areas in which our faculty have disciplinary expertise.
 The following admission requirements encourage such diversity while setting minimum standards for acceptance into the program.